-After insertion, you don’t need to do anything or take anything, and it lasts 3 years (Skyla) or 5 years (Mirena).
+After insertion, you don’t need to do anything or take anything, and it lasts three years (Skyla) or 5 years (Mirena).

 Officially, fertility returns to normal almost as soon as you remove it.

-It can cause ovarian cysts, which have been observed in 5 percent of Mirena users.
+It causes ovarian cysts in 5 percent of users.

 It suppresses ovulation some of the time (see first Pro point above).